-The system consists of three pillars to which payments are made.
+The social security system in Poland consists of three pillars to which payments are made.
 The first two are obligatory, the third is not.

 - Social Insurance Institution (ZUS)

 - Open-ended pension funds (OFE)

 - Voluntary pension funds (IKE, IKZE, PPK, PPE)